Genshin Impact Accessibility Report

 If you want to play Genshin Impact, but it doesn't offer the Audio accessibility features you require, this similar game extends the Audio accessibility:

-Genshin Impact has 1 accessibility feature for Communication which deals with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+We've documented 1 accessibility feature for Communication in Genshin Impact which deals with how you can communicate with other players in the game and what options are available to customise and control this interaction.